alicerunsonfedora/alicerunsonfedora/README.md

 ### Current Projects

-- [Starlight](https://github.com/hyperspacedev/staright): A beautiful Mastodon client for macOS and iOS with SwiftUI designed for new to the fediverse
+- [Hyperspace Starlight](https://github.com/hyperspacedev/staright): A beautiful Mastodon client for macOS and iOS with SwiftUI designed for new to the fediverse
 - [Indexing Your Heart](https://github.com/Indexing-Your-Heart/head-over-heels): A visual novel and RPG hybrid about building relationships under masks
 - [The Costumemaster: Reloaded](https://github.com/alicerunsonfedora/cm-godot): A remastered version of _The Costuemaster_ made with the Godot engine